funannoka/Arithmetic-Word-Game-App/README.md

 1. Install python 3
 2. Install pip/pip3
 3. Install kivy (follow Instructions for your operating system, may be required to install pygame)
-4. Install all fonts located in directory 'fonts/' to your system
+4. Install all fonts located in directory 'fonts/' to your system (if not already installed)

 ## Command to run